swdauer/comp-prog/calculatingdartscores/README.md

 ## My Thoughts

-- I'm going to generate all the possible single dart scores
+- I'll generate all possible darts by adding a dart to my list of possible scores until I've added 3 darts
-- Then I'll check if a combo of these darts can produce the necessary score